 A. You more than likely are introducing unwanted draft into the firebox.
-This may be caused by several things, including a door ajar, ash auger tube cover loose, flipper assembly stuck or the A.R.D. flipper ajar.
+This may be caused by several things, including a door ajar, ash auger tube cover loose, flipper assembly stuck.
 If your furnace is in a location where wind may effect the pressure differential across the furnace, it could cause draft to leak past the flipper.